 - Flip the turnips and transfer to the oven.
 Bake the turnips for 15 to 20 minutes, or until they are tender.

 - While the turnips are roasting, whisk together the vinegar, shallot, Dijon mustard, and honey.
-Season to taste with salt and pepper and set aside.2 tablespoon red wine vinegar, 2 teaspoon shallot, 1 teaspoon Dijon mustard, 1½ teaspoon honey
+Season to taste with salt and pepper and set aside.2 Tablespoons red wine vinegar, 2 teaspoon shallot, 1 teaspoon Dijon mustard, 1½ teaspoon honey

 - Toss the turnips with the dressing and top with the bacon bits, goat cheese crumbles, and rosemary.2 ounces goat cheese, 2 teaspoons fresh rosemary